9001/copyparty/README.md

 share a file or folder by creating a temporary link

-when enabled in the server settings (`--shr`), click the bottom-right `share` button to share the folder you're currently in, or select a file first to share only that file
+when enabled in the server settings (`--shr`), click the bottom-right `share` button to share the folder you're currently in, or alternatively:
+* select a folder first to share that folder instead
+* select one or more files to share only those files

 this feature was made with [identity providers](#identity-providers) in mind -- configure your reverseproxy to skip the IdP's access-control for a given URL prefix and use that to safely share specific files/folders sans the usual auth checks